How-To Government

 The mandated headset choices are terrible but you (likely) have no power to fix that problem and need to accept that.
 Have the wisdom to buy your own excellent headset with your own funds.
 Yes it's not technically a thing you must do.
 But you use this equipment everyday and your life will be much better.
 Have the courage to announce this in conversations: "the employer doesn't provide me with the equipment to do my job".

 Maybe your courage does have the power to fix this some day.
-But today, you have a great headset.
+But today, you have a comfortable headset and your voice sounds more professional in all your meetings.

 Help Your Supervisor

-• Thinking up solutions to problems is work.
+- Thinking up solutions to problems is work.
 If you can, do that work so they don't have to.
-They only need to choose.
+You only ask them to make a choice.

 It's natural that you're a time sink for your supervisor when you start a new role.
 But try to be useful and save them time as soon as you can.